makersacademy/chitter-challenge/README.md

 ### Development Process

 1) Start simple and use minimal implementation to display hard-coded display of peeps on home page.
+2) Replace hard-coded display by connecting to a database instead - used `pg` gem.

 ### Installation